WallStreetMojo

 Example of Monopolistic Market

-Restaurant businesses are part of the monopolistic market where the barrier to entry is quite low because of which there are so many restaurants in each locality, each restaurant tries to differentiate from others through advertisement and marketing strategy like a multi-cuisine restaurant or specialty food joints of Dominos or McDonald’s’.
+Restaurant businesses are part of the monopolistic market where the barrier to entry is quite low because of which there are so many restaurants in each locality.
+Each restaurant tries to differentiate from others through advertising and marketing strategies like a multi-cuisine restaurant or specialty food joints of Dominos or McDonald's'.

 #2 – Oligopoly Market

 Compared to the monopolistic market, an oligopoly market has higher barriers to entry.
 The important characteristic of oligopoly markets is that few firms control the majority of market share (mostly 2 or 3 firms).
-These firms are interdependent on each other for pricing decision, which means price change by one firm results in price change by its competitors, if the price change is not adopted quickly then the firm will lose out on customer and market share.
+In addition, these firms are interdependent for pricing decisions, which means price change by one firm results in price change by its competitors.
+If the price change is not adopted quickly, the firm will lose customers and market share.

 Main Characteristics of Oligopoly Market